 The Notebook has recently reenergized our web presence to become a multi-platform news service with extended reach in the communities we serve.
-Members can access unlimited online content, including the daily blog and breaking news.
+Members can access unlimited online content, including the latest news and commentaries.

-We're working on creating a member directory and other ways of getting our members connected.
+We're working on ways of getting our members connected.

-In 2013 we were pleased to offer discounts for members to the following organizations and businesses.
-We will announce the 2014 discounts soon -- contact us at email@example.com if your business is willing to offer discounts.
+In 2014 we are pleased to offer discounts for members to the following organizations and businesses.
+Contact us at email@example.com if your business would like to offer discounts.

 "Your work is crucial to the City, as well as to our children and their schools."